Create a Virtual Machine Running Linux

 You can select a storage account where the VHD file is stored.
 For this tutorial, accept the default setting of Use an Automatically Generated Storage Account.

 Under Availability Set, for the purposes of this tutorial use the default setting of None.
-Click the check mark to create the virtual machine, and then click the arrow to continue.

 Under Endpoints, review the endpoint that's automatically created to allow Secure Shell (SSH) connections to the virtual machine.
 (Endpoints allow resources on the Internet or other virtual networks to communicate with a virtual machine.)
 You can add more endpoints now, or create them later.
 For instructions on creating them later, see How to Set Up Endpoints to a Virtual Machine.